A football boot should be a simple object. A good fit, to help a player's control and touch, and decent studs so they don't slip over.

 In terms of technology, it really got going when adidas introduced a boot that most thought roamed the South American jungle, messing with Arnold Schwarzenegger and his crew of mercenaries - the Predator.

-A pair of adidas Predators The revolutionary boot, which brought new ideas in terms of design and aesthetics, opened the door to further advances.
+The revolutionary boot, which brought new ideas in terms of design and aesthetics, opened the door to further advances.

 But recently things have just got silly.